VertaAI/modeldb/docs/getting_started/scikit_learn.md

  ModelDbSyncer.sync()
 ```
 -->

+The full code for this example can be found [here](https://github.com/mitdbg/modeldb/blob/master/client/python/samples/sklearn/SimpleSample.py).

 #### e. _Run your program!_

 Be sure to add the modeldb python client folder to your path.